rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 {{% read_before_3 "This tutorial is part 4 of 4 in this series."
 "Part 1:" "Why GraphQL: Advantages, Disadvantages & Alternatives" "https://www.robinwieruch.de/why-graphql-advantages-disadvantages-alternatives/" "Part 2:" "Why Apollo: Advantages, Disadvantages & Alternatives" "https://www.robinwieruch.de/why-apollo-advantages-disadvantages-alternatives/" "Part 3:" "The minimal Node.js with Babel Setup" "https://www.robinwieruch.de/minimal-node-js-babel-setup" %}}

-Since GraphQL is only a query language, no one defines the transport layer or data format.
-GraphQL itself isn't opionated about it.
-However, most often GraphQL is used as alternative to the popular REST architecture for client-server communication over HTTP with JSON.
+Since GraphQL is a query language, its transport layer and data format is undefined.
+GraphQL isn't opionated about it, but it is used as alternative to the popular REST architecture for client-server communication over HTTP with JSON.

-In the following, you are going to implement the server-side of such architecture by using GraphQL and Apollo Server.
-Whereas GraphQL is only the query language which got implemented as reference implementation in JavaScript by Facebook, Apollo Server builds up on top of it to simplify building GraphQL servers in JavaScript.
+In this chapter, you will implement server-side architecture using GraphQL and Apollo Server.
+The GraphQL query language is implemented as a reference implementation in JavaScript by Facebook, while Apollo Server builds on it to simplify building GraphQL servers in JavaScript.

-In the end, you will have a fully working GraphQL server boilerplate project which implements authentication, authorization, a data access layer with a database, domain specific entities such as users and messages (it could be the beginning of a chat application), different pagination strategies, and real-time abilities due to subscriptions.
-You can find a working solution of it (plus a working client-side application in React) in this GitHub repository: {{% a_blank "Full-stack Apollo with React and Express Boilerplate Project" "https://github.com/rwieruch/fullstack-apollo-react-express-boilerplate-project" %}}.
-It can be your perfect starter project to realize your own idea.
+In the end, yo should have a fully working GraphQL server boilerplate project that implements authentication, authorization, a data access layer with a database, domain specific entities such as users and messages, different pagination strategies, and real-time abilities due to subscriptions.
+You can find a working solution of it, as well as a working client-side application in React, in this GitHub repository: {{% a_blank "Full-stack Apollo with React and Express Boilerplate Project" "https://github.com/rwieruch/fullstack-apollo-react-express-boilerplate-project" %}}.
+I consider it an ideal starter project to realize your own idea.

 While building this application with me in the following sections, I recommend to verify your implementations with the built-in GraphQL client application (e.g. GraphQL Playground).
 Once you have your database setup done, you can verify your stored data over there as well.
 In addition, if you feel comfortable with it, you can implement a client application (in React or something else) which consumes the GraphQL API of this server.
 So let's get started!